Monday, May 13, 2024

 twenty feet from my stride.

-a comma somersaults to festoon,
+somersaults to festoon,

-before the bat squiggles around,
+before the bat squiggles around

-plunging through a nebula of gnats
+through a nebula of gnats

-the manic infant terrible
+the manic poet, infant-terrible,

 hardly furnishes